 - Done another time in Vanquish in Sam Gideon's Fight against the Leader of the Order Of the Russian Star.
 It's worth noting that Sam performs this against two mechs under the Big Bad's control simultaneously.

-- Asuras Wrath has one in the form of Asura and his Old Master Augus.
+- Asura's Wrath has one in the form of Asura and his Old Master Augus.
 What makes this especially impressive is that the two armed Augus is able to match Asura blow for blow, when he has all SIX of his own arms out.
-Arms with Rapid Fire Fisticuffs that can become so powerful they can DESTROY PLANET SIZED OBJECTS!
-The Way the Pummel Duel plays out is definitely a Shout Out to the Clover Studios/Platinum Games style of Pummel Duel's, and takes it up to eleven with Cross Counters added in for extra oomph.
-Go here to find it.
+Arms with Rapid-Fire Fisticuffs that can become so powerful they can destroy objects the size of planets.
+The way it plays out is definitely a Shout-Out to the Clover Studios/Platinum Games style of pummel duels, and it's taken up to eleven with Cross Counters added in for extra oomph.